PopovicMilica/causal_nets/README.md

     Parameters
     ----------
     ind_X: {0, 1, 2}
         Features array index in data list.
+See training_data below.
     ind_T: {0, 1, 2}
         Treatment array index in data list.
     ind_Y: {0, 1, 2}
         Target array index in data list.
     training_data: list of arrays
         Data on which the training of the Neural Network will be performed.
-It is comprised as a list of arrays, in the following manner:
+It is a list of arrays, as follows:
         [X_train, T_train, Y_train] or [T_train, X_train, Y_train] or
         any other ordering of the three arrays, just be carful when you specify the above indices as the mapping to be correct.
 Also,